University Handbook, Section F:

 Except for honors, problems, seminar, reports, research, laboratory practical, language, 8-week evening college, studio and fine arts performance classes, the last examination (either unit or comprehensive) must be given during the final examination period.
 No examination (unit or final) may be scheduled seven calendar days prior to the first scheduled day of semester examinations.
 (FSM 5/13/03)

 F71 Faculty members may not give the final examination at a time other than that published in the class schedule.
 The final examination may be given to an individual student under special circumstances at another time during final examinations.
 In particular, students who have more than two examinations scheduled in a 24-clock hour period (a 24-hour period starting at any time) and students who have conflicting exam times may petition the instructor(s) of the highest numbered non-group exam course(s) and schedule an alternate time for taking the final examination(s) at some other time during final examinations.
 If a student is unable to arrange the necessary rescheduling through the instructors involved, then the dean will resolve the overload problem, if all the scheduled examinations are within the same college.
-If the examinations in question are within the jurisdiction of different colleges, decisions regarding rescheduling shall be made by the Provost and Senior Vice President.
+If the examinations in question are within the jurisdiction of different colleges, decisions regarding rescheduling shall be made by the Provost and Executive Vice President.
 (FS 2/12/08, revised)

 F72 University-sponsored events, on- and off-campus (such as extracurricular events, social activities, athletic events, and field trips) shall not be scheduled between 24 hours before the first scheduled final examination and the end of the last scheduled final examination.
 In addition, off-campus events shall not be scheduled to prohibit a student from being on campus between 24 hours before the first scheduled final examination and the end of the last scheduled final examination.